TrueCodePoet/kernel-memory/extensions/AzureCosmosDbTabular/README.md

 ## Implementation Details

-The extension creates a database (default name "memory") in your Azure Cosmos DB account.
+The extension creates a database (default name "memory", configurable via `DatabaseName`) in your Azure Cosmos DB account.
 Each memory index is stored as a separate container within this database.

-The containers are configured with vector search capabilities using the Quantized Flat index type and Cosine distance function.
+**Important Note on Vector Search:** The current implementation **does not** configure or utilize Azure Cosmos DB's native vector indexing or search features.
+The `GetSimilarListAsync` method uses a basic placeholder query and does not perform true vector distance calculations.
+Implementing and configuring native vector search would require modifications to this connector.

 Memory records are stored with the following structure:
-- `id`: Base64-encoded unique identifier
+- `id`: The original `MemoryRecord.Id`, Base64 encoded for compatibility with Cosmos DB ID constraints.
-- `file`: File identifier (used as partition key)
+- `file`: The file identifier derived from `MemoryRecord.Id`, used as the **partition key** for the container.
-- `tags`: Collection of metadata tags
+- `tags`: Collection of metadata tags.
-- `embedding`: Vector representation of the memory content
+- `embedding`: Vector representation of the memory content (stored but not currently used for native vector search by this connector).
-- `data`: Tabular data as key-value pairs
+- `data`: Tabular data extracted from the `tabular_data` payload field, stored as key-value pairs.
-- `source`: Source information (e.g., sheet name, row number)
+- `source`: Source information extracted from the `source_info` payload field (e.g., sheet name, row number).
-- `payload`: Additional data associated with the memory record
+- `payload`: The original payload dictionary associated with the memory record (excluding `tabular_data` and `source_info` if they were processed).

 ## Natural Language Query Translation